PopeyeURS/ulyssescaballes-mpv.config/README.md

 ---

 ### Usage Note
-This audio pipeline is **dedicated to headphone listening only**.
-It leverages SOFAlizer HRTF virtualization and impulse responses to simulate an IMAX‑like surround environment.
-For multi‑speaker systems, native surround playback is recommended instead.
+This audio pipeline is engineered to deliver cinema‑grade fidelity across playback setups.
+With SOFAlizer HRTF virtualization and impulse responses, headphones achieve an IMAX‑like surround immersion that feels expansive and natural.
+On multi‑speaker systems, the same EQ and convolution chain enhances clarity, depth, and ambience, complementing native surround playback with theatre‑style realism.
+Whether on headphones or speakers, the pipeline ensures high‑quality audio that preserves detail, dynamics, and immersion.

 ---